Barbaricdreams/Barbaricdreams.github.io/README.md

 Jeopardy! - A Multiplayer Web Game
 Bring the excitement of America's favorite quiz show to your browser!
 This is a feature-rich, browser-based version of the classic trivia game, Jeopardy!, built for easy setup and play for up to 16 players.
-It's perfect for game nights, classrooms, parties, or team-building events.
+It's perfect for game nights, classrooms, parties, or team-building events by sharing your sceen in a video conference.

 Play the live version here! https://barbaricdreams.github.io/